Tool and die strike of 1939: Background

 The UAW was founded in May 1935 in Detroit Michigan, the same city in which the General Motors Company was headquartered.
 In 1939, the organization had limited experience in negotiations, but had found some success in previous strikes.
-The Flint sit-down strike, which took place from December 30, 1936, thorough February 1937 in Flint, Michigan, led to the first National UAW-CIO-GM agreement.
+The Flint sit-down strike, which took place from December 30, 1936, through February 1937 in Flint, Michigan, led to the first National UAW-CIO-GM agreement.
 This agreement, reached on February 11, 1937, recognized the UAW as the sole representative for GM employees, provided the employees were union members for a period of at least six months.
 The Flint strike and the ensuing agreement are seen as the beginning of increased legitimacy for the UAW.

 Beginning in May 1939, the UAW-CIO General Motors Department was placed under the control of Walter Reuther.
 Reuther had been involved in both negotiations and strikes prior, having been the president of Local 174, which represented autoworkers in Detroit.
 The UAW had been experiencing infighting at the time, described as "internecine factionalism that pitted communists against conservatives."
 Reuther believed that for the UAW to gain recognition and legitimacy, the organization had to be entirely rebuilt.
 In addition, he concluded that the UAW would need to demonstrate that it was not only a disciplined, responsible organization, but that it had significant power under its control.
 The UAW faced obstacles beyond internal conflicts, however, and Reuther learned after assuming his new role that only six percent of all production workers were paying dues and, in Flint, only 6,000 out of 42,000 workers were paying dues.
 These statistics led GM to question union membership, and in turn withdraw its recognition of the UAW-CIO, effectively nullifying the 1937 agreement.